Texas Tech 42, Ole Miss 25 TaxAct Texas Bowl What Happened, What It All Means

 – Fourth Down Conversions: Texas Tech 5-of-6 – Ole Miss 2-of-7

 – Texas Tech was only flagged three times.
-One of them was on a delay of game penalty early to honor the late Mike Leach.
+One of them was on a delay of game penalty early to honor the late Mike Leach – it was declined by Ole Miss.

 TaxAct Texas Bowl What It All Means